 Edith: And what are you working on now?

 Sarah: I am looking for a cozy mystery which features a protagonist who loves adult coloring books that are all the rage now.
 Any thoughts?
 I am organizing my advanced readers copies by publication month trying to read them in this order.
 It’s hard when the publisher sends me an advance copy of a book by a favorite and the book release date in next February.
 I’m trying to be a more disciplined reader.

 Edith: That’s sounds like a great premise for a new series if it hasn’t been done yet.
 Sarah, thanks so much for visiting us.
 I’m looking forward to getting back to Northshire for another visit.

 Readers: What else do you want to know about the job of a bookseller, bookbuyer, and book merchandiser?
 Ask Sarah – she’ll be popping by today to reply to comments.

 Agatha- and Macavity-nominated and national bestselling author Edith Maxwell writes the historical Quaker Midwife Mysteries (Midnight Ink) and the Local Foods Mystery series (Kensington Publishing).
 As Maddie Day she writes the Country Store Mysteries series and the Cozy Capers Book Group Mysteries (both from Kensington Publishing).
 Edith has also published award-winning short crime fiction.
-She lives north of Boston in an antique house with her beau, two elderly cats, and some striking garden statuary.
+She lives north of Boston in an antique house with her beau, an elderly cat, and an impressive array of garden statuary.